3DCdsc/Introduction_to_Programming/docs/Day_1/day_1.md

 > EASY to read, debug, build up and extend

+following is the the Python code that literally tells the computer to print 'I am awesome':

+    print(“ I am awesome ”)

+when in Java it is

+    public class HelloWorld {

+        public static void main(String[] args) {

+            System.out.println("I am awesome");
+        }

+    }

+And in C++ it is:

+    #include <iostream>
+    int main() {
+    std::cout << "I'am awesome.\n";
+    }

 ## Variables

 Variables are often described as boxes you can store values in.
 This idea can be helpful the first few times you use a variable, but it’s much better to think of variables as labels that you can assign to values.
 You can also say that a variable references a certain value.

+!!!note "Data type"
+          an attribute of data which tells the compiler or interpreter how the programmer intends to use the data

           A variable can be assigned to different types of values.

 What are the basic data types?

 > Some basic data types in Python are: